rushabhk04/Celebritty-Influence--Todays-Youth/README.md

 Shruti Iyengar siyenga1@binghamton.edu
 Mukul Dev mchhang1@binghamton.edu

 =======
 ## Tech-stack

-* `python` - The project is developed and tested using python v3.8.
+* `Python` - The project is developed and tested using Python v3.8.
 [Python Website](https://www.python.org/)
 * `request` - Request is a popular HTTP networking module(aka library) for python programming language.
 [Request Website](https://docs.python-requests.org/en/latest/#)
-* `datetime` - The datetime library used for manipulating dates and times [Python documentation Website]( https://docs.python.org/3/library/datetime.html)
+* `datetime` - The DateTime library used for manipulating dates and times [Python documentation Website]( https://docs.python.org/3/library/datetime.html)
-* `Json` - Json is python build in package used to work on JSON data got from different API get request[Python documentation Website](https://docs.python.org/3/library/datetime.html)
+* `Json` - Json is a Python build package used to work on JSON data got from different API get requests [Python documentation Website](https://docs.python.org/3/library/datetime.html)
-* `base64` - base64 is python library used for data encoding [Python documentation Website](https://docs.python.org/3/library/datetime.html)
+* `base64` - base64 is a Python library used for data encoding [Python documentation Website](https://docs.python.org/3/library/datetime.html)
-* `MongoDB` - MongoDB is NoSQL document database used to store data collected from Reddit and YouTube websites [MongoDB Website]( https://www.mongodb.com/)
+* `MongoDB` - MongoDB is a NoSQL document database used to store data collected from Reddit and YouTube websites [MongoDB Website]( https://www.mongodb.com/)
-* `PyMongo` - PyMongo is Python distribution containing tool used to work with MongoDB using Python [PyMongo Website] ( https://pymongo.readthedocs.io/en/stable/)
+* `PyMongo` - PyMongo is a Python distribution containing tool used to work with MongoDB using Python [PyMongo Website] ( https://pymongo.readthedocs.io/en/stable/)